Skip to content

 What buffer percentage is realistic?

-15% for typical projects with moderate complexity.
-25% for complex projects.
-35%+ for unclear scope or difficult clients.
-Underestimating buffer is the most common cause of project losses for new freelancers.
+Community discussions commonly suggest around 15% for typical projects with moderate complexity, 25% for complex projects, and 35%+ for projects with unclear scope or a difficult client pattern.
+These are directional ranges from community discussions rather than published benchmarks.
+Underestimating the buffer is one of the most commonly cited causes of project losses among newer freelancers.

 What profit markup is reasonable?